jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

 value in the appropriate box or using the spin controls.
 The n_min and n_max controls change the minimum and maximum points of the q vector used (zero indexed), and the q_min and q_max are updated to match.
-For example if n_min is set to 5 and n_max is set to 130, the 5th indexed point through the 130th indexed point in the q vector (so points 6-131, because of the z ero indexing) will be used in the Guinier fit.
+For example if n_min is set to 5 and n_max is set to 130, the 5th indexed point through the 130th indexed point in the q vector (so points 6-131, because of the zero indexing) will be used in the Guinier fit.

 The AutoRG button calls a function that attempts to automatically determine the best range of data to use for the Guinier fit.
 It considers the following criteria: q_min*Rg as small as possible,